timescale/docs/tutorials/blockchain-query/blockchain-compress.md

 GROUP BY t.block_id;
 ```

-You should see a decent performance difference when the dataset is compressed and
+You should see a decent performance difference when the dataset is compressed and decompressed.
-when is decompressed.
 Try it yourself by running the previous query, decompressing
 the dataset and running it again while timing the execution time.
 You can enable
-timing query times in psql by running:
+measuring query times in psql by running:

 ```sql
     \timing
 ```

 To decompress the whole dataset, run:

 ```sql
     SELECT decompress_chunk(c) from show_chunks('transactions') c;
 ```